Azure/bellhop/docs/README.md

     - Storage for Azure Function App Files
     - Storage Queue for Function Trigger
 - **Azure App Service Plan**
-    - Windows App Service Plan to host Powershell Function Apps
+    - Windows App Service Plan to host Function Apps
-        - Scaler Function App
+        - Scaler Function App (PowerShell)
             - Scaler modules
-        - Engine Function App
+        - Engine Function App (.NET)
 - **Zip Deploy Function Package**
-    - Deploy Function Zip packages to the Function App
+    - Deploy Function Zip packages to the Function Apps
 - **Azure Application Insights**
     - App Insights for App Service Plan

 ### Security considerations
-For the purpose of this proof of concept we have not integrated security features into Bellhop as is being deployed through this workflow.
+For the purpose of this project we have not integrated security features into Bellhop as is being deployed through this workflow.
 This solution is a Proof Of Concept and is not secure, it is only recommended for testing.
 To use this service in a production deployment it is recommended to review the following documentation from Azure.
 It walks though best practices on securing Azure Functions:
 [Securing Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts)

 **_IT IS RECOMMENDED TO USE AVAILABLE SECURITY CONTROLS IN A PRODUCTION DEPLOYMENT_**